-I also discuss several policy tools using the theoretical framework, including a liberalization of the financial market, a reduction of the entry barrier in the real estate sector, and a taxation on the returns from operating in the real estate sector.
+Using the same framework, I analyze three policy tools that are potentially welfare-improving: liberalizing the financial market, reducing the entry barrier in the real estate sector, and taxing the returns from operating in the real estate sector.
 Liberalizing the financial market improves social welfare but also aggravates the social inefficiency.
 In a more liberalized financial market, the already wealthy entrepreneurs can borrow more, which further increases land prices.
 As a result, more entrepreneurs with low wealth and the comparative advantages in the real estate sector are constrained by the entry barrier.
-A lower entry barrier in the real estate sector has an ambiguous impact on welfare, as more untalented entrepreneurs continue operating their businesses.
+Lowering the entry barrier in the real estate sector has an ambiguous impact on welfare.
+It creates more investment opportunities so generally untalented entrepreneurs continue operating their businesses, resulting in a decline in total credit supply.
 A taxation on real estate returns can improve both social welfare and efficiency.
-I also provide quantitative evaluation on the three policy tools.
+Using a calibrated model, I show the gains are economically significant: a 3% tax on real estate returns improve the overall social welfare by 0.5%.

-Finally, I provide empirical evidence that talented manufacturing entrepreneurs have both an absolute advantage and comparative advantage in the manufacturing sector.
-Using data that matches the real estate business and the manufacturing business of the same entrepreneur, I structurally estimate the correlation between the entrepreneurs' comparative advantage in the real estate sector and their absolute advantage (talent) in the manufacturing sector.
-In my model, it is equivalent to estimating the return on capital in the real estate business as a function of the TFP in the manufacturing business.
-I first employ a Solow-residual type of estimate (Basu and Fernald, 1997) for estimating the entrepreneurial talent in the manufacturing sector using firm-level data prior to the land market reform in 2002.
-I then regress the entrepreneurs' returns on capital in the real estate sector on the estimated manufacturing talents.
-There are two issues with this structural estimation.
+Finally, I establish the inefficient allocation of entrepreneurial talent with a structural estimation.
+Using data that matches the real estate business and the manufacturing business of the same entrepreneur, I estimate the structural correlation between the entrepreneurs' comparative advantage in the real estate sector and their absolute advantage (talent) in the manufacturing sector.
+Based on my model, comparing the return on capital in real estate and the manufacturing TFP of the whole population of entrepreneurs pins down the structural correlation.
+However, since the real estate return is not observable for non-moving entrerpeneurs, I make additional structural assumptions for identification.
+I first divide entrepreneurs into groups based on their level of education and work experience.
+I then employ a Solow-residual type of estimate (Basu and Fernald, 1997) to estimate group-average manufacturing talent, using firm-level data prior to the land market reform in 2002.
+Finally, I regress the entrepreneurs' returns on capital in the real estate sector on the estimated manufacturing talents to obtain the structural correlation.
+There are two problem with this structural estimation approach.
 First, the manufacturing talent of entrepreneurs are estimated with errors, so there is attenuation bias.
-Second, selection bias exists because I do not observe the return on capital in real estate for manufacturing entrepreneurs who did not enter the real estate sector.
-To correct for the first bias, I impose an empirical Bayes adjustment on the estimates of entrepreneurs' manufacturing talent, as is commonly used in the literature on estimating the value added of teachers (Kane and Staiger, 2008; Meghir and Rivkin, 2011; Chetty, Friedman, and Rockoff, 2014).
-For the second bias, I apply a nonparametric approach (Das, Newey, and Vella, 2003) that proxies for the selection bias using a non-parametric function of the entrepreneur-specific propensity score for entering the real estate sector.
-The results indicate that the return from housing production is less sensitive to entrepreneurial skills than that from manufacturing production.
-Thus, I conclude that a run-up in house prices would lead to an inefficient loss in aggregate productivity.
+Second, selection bias exists because I do not observe the return on capital in real estate for the non-moving manufacturing entrepreneurs.
+To correct for the first bias, I impose an empirical Bayes adjustment on the estimates of entrepreneurs' manufacturing talent, as is commonly used in the literature when estimating the value added of teachers (Kane and Staiger, 2008; Meghir and Rivkin, 2011; Chetty, Friedman, and Rockoff, 2014).
+For the second bias, I apply a non-parametric approach (Das, Newey, and Vella, 2003) to proxy for the selection bias using a non-parametric function of the entrepreneur-specific propensity score of entering the real estate sector.
+The estimates show that talented manufacturing entrepreneurs have both absolute advantage and comparative advantage in the manufacturing sector, so they should not have moved to real estate.